 Jasmine Crowe is an award-winning social entrepreneur, TED speaker, and leader.
 In 2017, after years of feeding people experiencing homelessness from her own kitchen, she launched Goodr, a sustainable waste management company that leverages technology to combat hunger and reduce food waste.
-Since the launch in 2017, Goodr has been responsible for providing over 30 million meals to people across the United States and has diverted over 3 million pounds of surplus food that would have ended up in a landfill.
+Since the launch in 2017, Goodr has been responsible for providing nearly 30 million meals to people across the United States and has diverted over 12 million pounds of surplus food that would have ended up in a landfill.
 Under her direction, Goodr also launched a grocery delivery program providing weekly groceries to senior citizens and children in virtual school.
 In 2021, Crowe partnered with recording artist, Gunna, launching the first in-school free grocery store in Atlanta.
 Additionally, she is the author of the children’s book, Everybody Eats.
 In 2023, Crowe was the recipient of the goBeyondProfit Champion Award.

-Best advice received: The best advice I received was from my dad.
-No matter how tough the day was going, he would always say, “Joy comes in the morning.”
+BEST ADVICE RECEIVED From my dad: No matter how tough the day was going, he would always say, “Joy comes in the morning.”

 Meals On Wheels Atlanta